-Are you the creator or the reflector?
+Are you a creator or a reflector?
 Original or Clone?
 Are you doing things your way or are you trying to be someone else?

 These are difficult questions to answer, especially if you haven’t killed your ego.
-You may think, “I’m marching to the beat of my own drum, owning my shit, and I am the man with the plan…” except for the fact that you are basing your actions off of what you think others will say.
+You may think, “I’m marching to the beat of my own drum, owning my shit, and I am a man who is doing it all from an authentic point of origin” except that you are basing your actions off of what you think others will say.

 Do you see the issue there?

-If you are not taking action from your own genuine desire to improve and get the most from this life, then you will never fill the void in your heart, the one that is created by your repressed masculine desire.
+If you are not taking action from your own genuine desire to improve and get the most from this life, then you will never fill the void in your heart, the one that is created by repressing masculine nature.

 You can find a mentor and I advise you to do so, but you cannot try to become that mentor.
 He is walking his path and as I’ve written about already, The Masculine Man walks his path alone.

 When I was in the navy (damn; I’m starting to sound like an old Vet) there was a guy who had been my assigned mentor when I checked onboard the ship.
 It’s 2018, I’m writing this 12 years after that meeting and I remember it like it was yesterday.

 He will always hold a special place in my heart as he was the first one to ‘take me under his wing’.
 To those who help me or take a chance on me, I am fiercely loyal.

 During the middle of one of our deployments I found him alone and he was crying.